visit/galaxy-docs/_includes/basket.md

 int32
 ```

 This is the method used to start a commit job for a basket.
 You only need to provide the Basket Id for this call.
-As there may be many products from different internal and external providers this is essentailly an async operation.
+As there may be many products from different internal and external providers this is essentially a two step async operation.
 Once you have commited the basket you can query <a href="https://visit.github.io/galaxy-docs/#commit-status">Commit Status</a> to get the status of the job and the **ReservationID** and **BookingCode** if it is completed.
 Before you may commit a basket, there is some information you must provide first.
 Add at least one <a href="https://visit.github.io/galaxy-docs/#add-booking-item">Booking Item</a> and provide <a href="https://visit.github.io/galaxy-docs/#update-customer-information">Customer Information</a>.

 The return value is a job number with which you can check the status of commit